radanskoric/radanskoric.github.io/_posts/2024-09-16-euruko-2024-reflection.markdown

 I decided to skip talks in the afternoon and get some hands on practice.
 Stephen is maybe the foremost current expert on using SQLite with Rails and the workshop was very detailed and well put together.
 My only gripe is that it could have been better paced since we ran out of time a few sections before the end of the workshop.

-If you want to go through the workshop on your own, it can be self paced by following the instructions in this repository: https://github.com/fractaledmind/euruko-2024
+If you want to go through the workshop on your own, it can be self paced by following the instructions in the [fractaledmind/euruko-2024](https://github.com/fractaledmind/euruko-2024){:target="_blank"} github repository.

 Also the first half of the talk has a lot of overlap with Stephen's blog post from earlier this year: [SQLite on Rails: The how and why of optimal performance](https://fractaledmind.github.io/2024/04/15/sqlite-on-rails-the-how-and-why-of-optimal-performance/){:target="_blank"}.